20% discount for founders on many SME insurance products

 Even young start-ups sometimes encounter bad luck in their day-to-day work.
 And mistakes occasionally happen.
 To ensure they don’t lead to the end of your independence, there are various types of start-up insurance from AXA.
 The insurance check will show you how you can protect yourself against risks in the start-up phase so that you can concentrate fully on your opportunities.

-What insurance do the self-employed and start-ups need in Switzerland?
+What types of insurance do start-ups need in Switzerland?

-Regardless of whether there's a fire in the warehouse or coffee on your company laptop, insurance offers protection for the self-employed against risks that could endanger your dream of running your own business.
-Choosing insurance cover is not about being able to show that you have a certain number of policies.
+Regardless of whether there's a fire in the warehouse or coffee on your company laptop, insurance offers protection for founders against risks that could endanger your dream of running your own business.
+Robust insurance cover doesn’t mean being able to show that you have as many policies as possible.
 Instead you should think about what risks your young company faces, and which ones you don't want to bear on your own.

-Only very few types of insurance are compulsory for start-ups and the self-employed, and these mainly concern insurance for employees.
+Only very few types of insurance are compulsory for start-ups, and these mainly concern insurance for employees.
 Business owners are free to choose any other kind of insurance cover.
 Rightly so, as this is how they keep a grip on the greatest risks to their business.

-The most common types of insurance for the self-employed and start-ups
+The most common types of insurance for start-ups

 The four greatest risks when setting up a company and how you can protect yourself